The Essentials: NMBR’s Overland, Expedition, & EXP-4WD Training Checklist

-Ability and willingness to drive, camp, and function for three-days (minimum) fully self-supported in a remote backcountry setting.
-Previous four-wheel drive vehicle off-pavement driving experience and camping experience.
+Ability and willingness to drive in various terrain and over various road conditions for three-days fully self-supported in a remote backcountry setting.
+Previous four-wheel drive vehicle off-pavement driving experience and experience is required.
 Driver/s must possess valid driver’s license, insurance, and be over the age of 18.

 4WD Vehicle Requirements

 - High clearance 4WD vehicle equipped with selectable high/low range transfer case.
 See appropriate overland vehicle examples on NMBR’s FAQ page.